mehul-v0/kriti2026_optimisation/README.md

 ## License

-This project was built for **Kriti 2026** — IIT Kanpur's annual technical event.
+This project was built for **Kriti 2026** — IIT Guwahati's annual technical event.